-Weeks ago it was confirmed that Ricco’s teammate Piepoli, a climber who won the 10th stage to Hautacam in the Pyrenees, also tested positive for CERA.
+Weeks ago it was confirmed that Ricco’s teammate Piepoli, a climber who won the 10th stage to Hautacam in the

 Then last week Schumacher – Kohl’s team and room-mate at Gerolsteiner – was also confirmed as having tested positive for CERA.
 The German won both time trials on the race.

 On Monday Kohl was the latest rider to be snared for using EPO to oxygenate his blood cells, thus boosting his abilities to perform on the world’s toughest bike race.

 Although it had been reported recently that

 The French anti-doping agency (AFLD) was in charge of this year’s controls as the Tour was being held outwith the auspices of the International Cycling Union (UCI) because of a dispute, which has now been resolved.
 The AFLD recently pioneered a new blood test for CERA, the latest generation of a drug which has been in use in endurance sports since the early 1990s.